c0c0n3/kitt4sme/arch/intro/platform.md

 functionality through REST APIs as noted earlier.

-### Diagnose/Compose
+### Diagnose and Compose
-Let's start with a quick look at the key elements of the software infrastructure that was proposed to support the Kitt4Sme Diagnose and Compose steps.
-Keep in mind this is very high level, like looking at it from the moon kind of thing and later on, the technical sections will fill the gaps.
-Here's what it looks like at a glance.
+Having outlined the foundational ideas, we can begin to look at the key elements of the software infrastructure which support the Diagnose and Compose steps of the KITT4SME workflow.
+The following material is only meant to furnish the reader with a conceptual, bird's eye view of how the Diagnose and Compose steps relate to the software infrastructure.
+Later, more technical sections will fill the gaps.
+The following informal diagram shows structure and behaviour at a glance.

 ![Infrastructure to support the diagnose & compose steps.][dia-comp-infra.dia]

-In relation to diagnose & compose, we have an integration point with the RAMP platform to provide a mechanism whereby existing as well as new AI modules can be composed in a working system configuration.
+In relation to Diagnose and Compose, there is an integration point with the RAMP platform to provide a mechanism whereby existing as well as new AI components can be composed in a working system configuration.
-From a very abstract standpoint we've got a graph where nodes are components and an edge tells you how two components can be assembled in a working configuration, that is a tailor-made kit for an SME.
-In practice, in correspondence of each kit config that the diagnose step spits out, there will be a set of deployment descriptors (think Docker Compose or K8s Helm charts) that make up that kit's package of services to be deployed on the cloud instance running the FIWARE service mesh which provides the communication, security and persistence backbone as well as an interface to external IDS services.
+From a very abstract standpoint, the situation can be modelled with a graph where nodes are components and an edge specifies how two components can be assembled in a working configuration, that is a tailor-made kit for a factory.
+In practice, in correspondence of each kit configuration that the Diagnose step outputs, there will be a set of deployment descriptors (e.g. Docker Compose or Kubernetes Helm charts).
+This set of descriptors comprise the kit's package of services to be deployed on the cloud instance running the FIWARE service mesh which provides the communication, security and persistence backbone as well as an interface to external IDS services.

-**TODO** challenges

-### Sense/Intervene
+### Sense and Intervene
-With diagnose & compose under our belt, let's see what it takes to support the sense and intervene steps.
-Again, here's the lunar-orbit picture.
+In relation to the Sense phase of the KITT4SME workflow, the platform is expected to be able to acquire data from the shop floor through a diverse range of IoT devices and cyber-physical systems such as wearable devices, environmental sensors, cameras and robots.
+Data can flow in the other direction too, i.e. from the platform to the shop floor, as AI components issue commands to control devices or suggest corrective actions during the Intervene phase of the KITT4SME workflow.

+The following informal diagram shows how the platform supports the Sense and Intervene steps.
+As for Diagnose and Compose earlier, the diagram and the below explanation are only meant to be suggestive of the actual platform implementation.

 ![Infrastructure to support the sense & intervene steps.][sen-int-infra.dia]

-Our job here is to build an information highway so data can travel from the shop floor to the AI brain and from the AI to the factory.
+The platform provides an "information highway" so that data can travel from the shop floor to the AI brain and from the AI to the factory.
-In the diagram, we see two companies, aptly called ManuFracture and Smithereens, whose devices are pumping raw measurements into the system backbone.
-As data travels along, it gets converted and refined so AI modules and KPI dashboards can process it.
+The diagram depicts two fictitious manufacturing companies, aptly called ManuFracture and Smithereens, whose devices are sending raw measurements to the system backbone.
+As data travel along, they are converted and refined so that AI components and KPI dashboards can process it.
-Our thinking here is that the system backbone will be the FIWARE middleware, and components will exchange data in the NGSI-LD format using NGSI REST APIs.
-So for example, the `foo` and `bar` interfaces the AI piggybacks on in the diagram should be REST resources having an NGSI-LD representation you can manipulate through NGSI REST operations.
+Our thinking here is that the system backbone will be the FIWARE middleware, and components will exchange data in the NGSI format using NGSI REST APIs.
+Thus for example, the `foo` and `bar` interfaces on which the AI components rely should be REST resources having an NGSI representation which can be manipulated through NGSI REST operations.
-In the other direction, the intervene lane, things work pretty much the same.
-Yah, like same same but different, you know.
-The diagram shows the AI sniffing out a `bar` value that's too high so it issues a high-level, human-understandable command to reset bar to a decent value which eventually gets translated to a command the foobie device can understand.
+In the other direction, the Intervene lane, things work similarly.
+The diagram shows the AI detecting a `bar` value which is too high therefore it issues a high-level, human-understandable command to reset `bar` to an acceptable level.
+This high-level command is eventually translated to a command the `foobie` device can understand.

-Surely road safety is very important too.
-Nobody wants to get into a nasty accident on a highway which is why we'll have to make sure data can travel safely on our highway.
-In fact, depending on the deployment scenario, part or even all of this communication highway could sit in the cloud, so it's very important to use secure communication channels and encryption where appropriate.
-For example, hijacking commands from the cloud to the factory could have a disastrous impact on the production line.
-Also the security infrastructure will have to cater to multi-tenant scenarios like we see here with two different companies sharing the same cloud stack, making sure data is kept private to their respective owners or shared in ways the owner can control.
-Proper authentication & authorisation will have to be in place and data exchanges traced.
+Continuing with the road analogy, road safety is very important too.
+Accidents on any highway should be avoided at all costs, which is why the platform ensures that data can travel safely on the KITT4SME highway.
+In fact, depending on the deployment scenario, part or even all of this communication highway could sit in the cloud.
+Therefore, it is imperative to use secure communication channels and encryption where appropriate.
+For example, hijacking commands from the cloud to the factory could have a disastrous impact on a production line.
+Moreover, the security infrastructure caters to multi-tenant scenarios as depicted in the diagram where two different companies share the same cloud stack.
+The platform allows to define and enforce security policies to ensure that data are kept private to their respective owners or shared in ways the owner can control.
+Proper authentication and authorisation are in place too and data exchanges traced.
 Our plan for security is to rely on open standards like OAuth2 and OpenID Connect which are fully supported by FIWARE.